IMP1/mir-obsidian/Mir/locations/Ridgeback.md

 #location/ridgeback #location-size/continent

 ## Overview
 Ridgeback is a large continent.
+Its name comes from the large mountain range stretching from north to south.